Akihiko-Fuji/Akihiko-Fuji/README.md

 - projector lenses
 - enlarging lenses

-I enjoy working with challenging lenses that often have no autofocus, and sometimes no focus ring or aperture control at all.
+I enjoy the challenge of working with lenses that often have no autofocus, and sometimes not even a focus ring or aperture control.

 ### Making & Prototyping
-I enjoy hands-on making and experimentation in my home workshop, including painting, metalworking, soldering, and other fabrication work.
+I also enjoy hands-on making and prototyping in my home workshop, including painting, metalworking, soldering, and other fabrication work.

 ---

-## Philosophy
+## My Approach

-I like building **useful, practical, and original tools**.
+I like building things that are:

-Even small tools can make real work faster, safer, and easier.
+- **practical**
+- **original**
+- **useful in real operations**
+- **designed with the whole workflow in mind**

+I believe good engineering is not just about writing code or designing hardware.
+It is about understanding the work itself, identifying what truly matters, and turning that insight into tools and systems that make a real difference.

 Thanks for visiting my profile.